Because of you, Amber’s confidence grows

-“When she first started she was an introvert and had a difficult time with making eye contact and having simple conversations.
-Amber is now very outgoing and is able to express her wants and needs without difficulty,” Chicoine said.
+“She was an introvert and had a difficult time with making eye contact and having simple conversations.
+Now, Amber is now very outgoing and is able to express her wants and needs without difficulty,” Tracy says.

-Amber said she was “excited” and the honor was “unexpected” but she was very happy to be the trainee chosen to speak to the golfers at the charity event.
+Amber was “excited” at the “unexpected honor” to speak at the golf tournament.
+She was very happy to be the CIT trainee selected to speak at the charity event.

-She spoke about her responsibilities, which include making sandwiches for cadets and “shippers,” or those shipping out from the military base in Mechanicsburg.
-She also said that everyone, no matter where they work, has challenges and successes that they go through.
+In her address, Amber described her work responsibilities, which include making sandwiches for cadets and “shippers,” or those shipping out from the military base in Mechanicsburg.
+She also said that “everyone, no matter where they work, has challenges and successes that they go through.”

-The support she has received has also allowed her to pursue other interests including taekwondo, where she holds a first-degree black belt.
+The support and encouragement Amber receives at CIT has empowered her to pursue other interests including taekwondo, where she holds a first-degree black belt.
 Amber is also certified to teach what she knows to elementary school students, including special needs students.
 Additionally, Amber plays violin, writes anime blogs and uploads video logs to YouTube about sports and exploring.

 Reflecting on where she is now, Amber said that through her interests and support, she is a more confident person.